 Just a few words about the ingredients in the recipe before you get cooking…

-Buy Top Quality Premium Blue Crab Meat.
+My suggestion is to buy top quality crab meat.
 One thing is for sure, if you don’t buy top-notch crab meat, your loaded potato skins won’t be all that good.
-There is actually a BIG difference in canned cooked crab meat quality.
+There is actually a huge difference in canned crab meat quality.
 Hands down, my favorite canned crab meat is the sweet Pontchartrain Blue Crab brand.
 Recipe ready with no added salt or liquid, Pontchartrain Blue Crab is the leading supplier of Louisiana premium blue crab meat (Callinectes Sapidus).
 This brand also meets our criteria for “clean seafood” and is certified as sustainable by the Marine Stewardship Council.

 - 14 small organic white potatoes